romcal/romcal-api/README.md

 To-do list:
 + [ ] Add full API support for Calendars, Locales, Dates
-+ [ ] Makes romcal-api a standalone server, or available through a middleware for an existing express server.
++ [ ] Makes romcal-api a standalone express server, or available through a middleware for an existing express server.
 + [ ] Support Docker
 + [ ] Add tests
 + [ ] Add documentation
 + [ ] ...

 ## API

+You can use tools like [Postman](https://www.getpostman.com/) to play with the API.

 ### Get calendar data
 #### `/api/v1/:calendar-type/:name/:locale/:year?/:month?/:day?`